gaswelder/che/README.md

 }
 ```

-Since it's often defined as macro, one of those is built in:
+It's often defined as macro in various places, so one of those is built in:

 ```c
 for (int i = 0; i < nelem(a); i++) {